 It is appalling to find the lack of discipline in some of the “opinion” papers reviewed for this article.
 In one 1996 paper, the authors openly state that there is a “problem with our data”, that defining brittle diabetes is difficult and necessarily “somewhat subjective” , and that the data obtained on perceived causes of brittleness “is of course unsubstantiated and speculative”.
 Why was this paper ever accepted for publication?

 What is even more disturbing is that this paper is repeatedly cited by those who hold to the concept that behavioral attitudes lead to patient non-compliance which, in their thinking, accounts for the brittle condition - a rapid uncontrolled shifting, up and down, in blood glucose levels.

 This 1996 paper was written in an era when the relationship between depression and diabetes, particularly brittle diabetes, was viewed as unidirectional, and little if anything was understood about potential cause(s) of brittleness.
-Over the last decade, research into the relationship between diabetes and depression has begun to provide better insight into what most researchers today see as a strong association between these two chronic illnesses.
+Over the last decade, research into the relationship between diabetes and depression has begun to provide better insight into what most researchers today see as an association between these two chronic illnesses.
 According to Nebergall , the term association “means only that far more of the factors were found together than could be explained by random happenstance.
 It doesn’t mean you’re nuts”.